Pasha147/Bee/README.md

 # Bee
-This is Bee from JS for children
+This is a Bee from "JavaScript for Kids" by Nick Morgan